Honda City helped make these videos

 In Buick's quest for more performance and better fuel economy, Buick has been coming out with innovative transmissions on a regular basis.
 Therefore it is important to use the exact type of transmission fluid stipulated by your Regal's owner's manual.
 Many vehicles with manual transmissions do not have a dipstick and their fluid level should be checked by an automotive technician as the car will likely need to be hoisted on a lift.

-See how to seal up minor power steering fluid leaks2011 Buick Regal CXL 2.4L 4 Cyl.
+Learn how to diagnose and fix minor oil leaks in your car2011 Buick Regal CXL 2.4L 4 Cyl.

 Harsh downshifts?
 Slipping gears?
 You might be low on transmission fluid2011 Buick Regal CXL 2.4L 4 Cyl.